top of page

 Why?

-We believe smaller companies indices are particularly poor benchmarks for strategies.
-Their construction tends to result in a significant bias towards what we regard as medium to larger companies, particularly in the US.
-It results is significant differences between the size of what is defined as “small” in different countries, which makes no sense to us from a “global” perspective.
-Whilst typical index construction flatters the optical capacity in strategies we believe a smaller companies strategy should not invest in companies above US$10bn market capitalisation at cost.
+We believe global smaller companies indices are particularly poor benchmarks for strategies.
+Their construction tends to result in a significant bias towards what we regard as medium to larger companies, particularly in the US and inconsistencies across countries.
+We believe the bulk of exposure in a global smaller companies strategy should be in the sub-$5bn market capitalisation.
 The reason to invest in smaller companies is to capture higher returns from investing in a universe that is less well researched.
-A concentrated portfolio ensures individual stock ideas can have a meaningful impact on portfolio performance and we reject the notion that smaller companies strategies need to invest in lots of companies in order to achieve appropriate diversification.
+A concentrated portfolio ensures individual stock ideas can have a meaningful impact and we reject the notion that smaller companies strategies need to invest in large numbers of companies in order to achieve appropriate diversification.

 How?

-Rather than deploy screening to identify investment candidates the portfolio focuses on companies with specific features that are consistent with exceptional long term performance.
+Rather than deploy screening to identify investment candidates the portfolio focuses on companies with specific features that are consistent with exceptional long-term performance.
 If a stock does not have the potential to generate 5x return over 5 years or 10x over 10 years we will not invest.
+This unique framework has been built using decades of historical data, case studies and qualitative experiences from a wide network of investors.
 This business model and analytical focus allows us to triage investment ideas quickly to exclude many companies and focus our fundamental research on a select group of companies with compelling potential.
 The framework for structuring the portfolio seeks to diversify risk effectively across multiple different types of situation and business model without recourse to any consideration of market index composition.

 bottom of page